jpfyoder/pt-arqmath/README.md

 Again on the terminal, you will see information on indexing, along with results for a single query and a batch query.

-After running these tests, you can try passing different flags to `arqmath-test`, and observe the effect (e.g., using `-l none` to prevent stopword removal and stemming).
+After running these tests, you can try passing different flags to `arqmath-index`, and observe the effect (e.g., using `-l none` to prevent stopword removal and stemming).

 **The `src/index_arqmath.py` program has been written to make it easy to scan, modify, and reuse.** You are encouraged to do all three for your project!